texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/botnroll_api.md

 Here's a list of the functions from ~~the Bot'n Roll Library~~ *I think it would still be useful to list all the functions available here*, for your convenience.

+*will want to keep this as a reference, but the docs should be more detail*

 ![Bot'n Roll Functions](images/software_function_list.png)

 You can find all of these functions in ~~`BnrOneA.h`~~ **TODO** *name of our header*.